QuentinRa/blog.quentinra.dev/proj/uml/papyrus/index.md

 </div>

 1. **Project explorer**: Double click on a model to open it
-   * export your diagrams (right click on model -> export)
+   * export your diagrams (right-click on model -> export)
-   * open your project in the file explorer (right click on the folder "example" and "show in")
+   * open your project in the file explorer (right-click on the folder "example" and "show in")
 2. **Model explorer**: Once you opened a model, you can add diagrams inside it using the Model explorer: right-click on "example" > "New diagram"
-3. **Model editor**: edit you diagram here: move things from the palette to here
+3. **Model editor**: edit your diagram here: move things from the palette to here
 4. **Palette**: Everything that you can put in this kind of diagram
 5. **Property view**: Edit the properties of something
    * ex: give another name to a class